Equator (schooner): Career

-Shipbuilder Matthew Turner designed and built Equator as a two-masted schooner in Benecia, California in 1888 for the copra trade in the South Seas.
+Shipbuilder Matthew Turner designed and built Equator as a two-masted schooner in Benicia, California, in 1888 for the copra trade in the South Seas.
 In mid 1889, Robert Louis Stevenson and Fanny Vandegrift Stevenson chartered the Equator in Hawaii for extended South Pacific cruising.
-Stevenson learned alot about sea life from his voyage which later influenced his books Treasure Island and The Wrecker.
-He ultimately took up residence in Samoa which was reached by the Equator.
-Sometime in the 1890s she received a steam engine and worked as a tender for either an Arctic whaling fleet or for fishing operations in Alaska.
-Equator was later enlarged, and lost her bowsprit when she was purchased by Carey-Davis Co. in 1915.
-During this phase of her career she was used as a wire drag vessel for the Coast and Geodetic Survey organization.
+Robert Stevenson learned a lot about sea life from his voyage, which later influenced his books Treasure Island and The Wrecker.
+He ultimately took up residence in Samoa, which was reached by Equator.
+Sometime in the 1890s, the schooner received a steam engine and worked as a tender for either an Arctic whaling fleet or for commercial fishing operations in Alaska.
+Equator later was enlarged, and lost her bowsprit when the Carey-Davis Company purchased her in 1915.
+During this phase of her career she was used as a wire drag vessel by the United States Coast and Geodetic Survey.